xander0142/mtm6302-capstone-xander0142/README.md

 1. Will display all available pokemons on pokedex

-2. Select a Pokemon
+2. Select a pokemon

-3. Displays pokemons stats and abilities
+3. Pokemon selected will show stats

+Resources